 6. Compromising the Primary Purpose of Your 401(k) for Non-Retirement Purposes

-The ease and convenience of 401(k) loans has real potential to compromise the real purpose of your plan, which is retirement, first and foremost.
+The ease and convenience of 401(k) loans have real potential to compromise your plan's real purpose, which is retirement, first and foremost.
 It’s important to remember that a 401(k) loan puts limitations on your plan.
-As described above, one is limiting your investment options, and your investment returns as a result.
+As described above, one is limiting your investment options and your investment returns as a result.

 But an even bigger problem is the possibility that you will begin to see your 401(k) plan as something other than a retirement plan.
 If you get very comfortable using loans in order to cover short-term needs, the 401(k) can begin to look something more like a credit card or even a home-equity line of credit.

 Should that happen, you may become less concerned with the plan's long-term value and performance — for retirement purposes — and give it a priority to the plan as a loan source.
 For example, since you can borrow no more than 50% of your plan's vested balance, to a maximum of $50,000, you may lose interest in building the balance of your plan much beyond $100,000.
 Instead, your contributions may become primarily aimed at repaying your loan(s) rather than increasing the balance of the plan.